Augmented Reality in Healthcare:

 Augmented Reality refers to technology that generates images or information that can be layered on top of real-world objects.
 It differs from Virtual Reality which creates a completely artificial scene.
 Market research projects a major technological and economic role for Augmented Reality in healthcare.
+Dedicated conferences and expos have already outlined major healthcare technology trends in 2018.
 In 2021, AR and VR market will reach $215 billion.
 By 2023, AR is expected to be a $60 billion industry.

-Deloitte Research concludes that AR is the digital technology in healthcare most likely to disrupt the industry.
+Deloitte Research concludes that AR is the digital technology in healthcare that is most likely to disrupt the industry.
 Their research suggests that AR will transform the traditional healthcare business model.